Wondering what a successful breast augmentation with fat transfer looks like? Here’s my breast fat transfer before and after story!

 Breast implant studies have been limited and short-term.
 There’s a reason hundreds of thousands of women have complained of a set of symptoms that are now classified as breast implant illness.
 Everything from autoimmune diseases to hair loss to depression.
 These women aren’t making it up.

 Dr. Bednar is the doctor when it comes to breast augmentation procedures with fat transfer.
 Women travel from all over the world to see him.
-He is kind, his staff (and wife Sylvia) are amazing.
+He is kind, his staff (including wife Sylvia) are amazing.
 They are thorough, informative and above all – they’re nice!
 They are a group of genuinely kind people.

 This is my before and after breast fat transfer: